Friends of the Earth Scotland is committed to protecting your privacy, including online, and in the transparent use of any information you give us.

 FoE Scotland will hold a record of your name, postal address and any email address(es) or telephone numbers you register with us for the purpose of administrative communication.
 This information is safely stored in our CRM and you can amend it at any time by contacting us.
 The personal and bank details you provide are held securely by us and are only shared with your bank and ours.
 All online direct debits and payments are securely processed via accredited donation platform Committed Giving.
 We will never share your contact information externally unless required by law, and we will only contact you for non-administrative purposes if you have explicitly given us permission to do so.
 You will only be subscribed to our mailing list (see above) if you request it.
 You can update your communication preferences at any time.

-If you take an e-action:
+If you take an e-action with us:

 We apply an opt-in policy to e-actions: You will only be subscribed to our mailing list (see above) if you request it, and we will only pass your details to third parties (e.g. partner organisations) if you request it.
 If the e-action is targeted at an external recipient, we pass on your message, name, email and postcode directly to the politician(s) or relevant Government Department to which you write.
-We use campaigning platform MoreOnion for all our e-actions.
+We use campaigns platform ImpactStack for all our e-actions.
 FoE Scotland also holds a record of people who have taken our e-actions in our CRM for administrative purposes.

-If you book an event:
+If you book or attend an event:

 FoE Scotland holds a record of people who have registered for our events in our CRM for administrative communication.
 If you provide information about accessibility needs, we will only process this information in order to ensure accessibility and provide for your safety.
 We use Eventbrite to manage our event registrations and collect attendance fees.
 Event payments are processed securely either via Eventbrite (if paying by card) or Paypal (if this is the selected option).
 You will only be subscribed to our mailing list (see above) if you request it.
 You can update your communication preferences at any time.
+We may take photos or record videos at events to promote and archive our work.
+It is your responsibility to make it known to us if you do not wish to be in a photo or video.

-Website, cookies and browsing:
+Website, cookies and browsing

 Retention of data

-Friends of the Earth Scotland only retains members’ and contacts’ personal information for as long as necessary to fulfil the purposes it was collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
+Friends of the Earth Scotland only retains members’ and contacts’ personal information for as long as necessary to fulfil the purposes it was collected for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 When determining the appropriate retention period for personal data, FoE Scotland considers the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of personal data, the purposes for which the personal data is processed, whether FoE Scotland can achieve those purposes through other means, and the applicable legal requirements.